 You can avoid the uncertainties of a breakup by drafting a cohabitation agreement with your partner.
 You can think of it as a prenuptial agreement for unmarried couples.
 This private contract gives you the ability to write down the terms of your relationship and what will happen in the event of a breakup.
 Written contracts, including cohabitation agreements, will always be helpful if there is a dispute between you and your partner.

 Do You Have More Questions?

 Have you recently split up with your longtime partner?
 Do you need financial support after the breakup?
 Is your ex not responding to your requests for help?
 Our Los Angeles family law attorneys can help.
 Call us today to learn about whether or not you may be able to get palimony.
 We will help you understand your legal rights.
-Call us today to schedule a free consultation.
+Call us today to schedule a free case evaluation.